GeorgeMCohan.org

 Danny Kingston, Tyler Watkins, Michael Montalbano

-This musical just had its world-premiere engagement at the Kaufman Theater/The Algonquin Theater Group, 123 E. 24th Street (between Park and Lexington Avenues), NYC.
+This musical had its world-premiere engagement at the Kaufman Theater, 123 E. 24th Street, NYC.

 "I hated to see 'Theater Boys' end....
 The crowds were ecstatic."